foreversunyao/foreversunyao.github.io/_posts/2020-01-10-terraform.md

 aws kafka list-configurations
 terraform import  aws_msk_configuration.cfg_msg_limit_10mb [arn]
 ```

+**meta-argument**
+- count
+create multiple instances according to the value assigned to the count
+- for_each
+create multiple resource instances as per a set of strings
+- depends_on
+specify explicit dependency
+- lifecycle
+define life cycle of a resource
+- provider
+select a non-default provider configuration

 **Terraform vs Ansible**
 - Ansible
 is a configuration management tool and to install and mamange software on **exisiting server instances**. (e.g., installation of packages, starting of services, installing scripts or config files on the instance).
 They do the heavy lifting of making one or many instances perform their roles without the user needing to specify the exact commands.